CocoaPods/blog.cocoapods.org/_posts/2013-12-02-Cool-URIs-Don't-Change.markdown

 <!-- more -->

 Whilst not entirely living up to the [W3C dream](http://www.w3.org/Provider/Style/URI.html) of the content changing but the URI not changing I felt a system of smart HTTP 302 redirects would work quite elegantly for our system.
-Previously we had a static site that was held on github pages, this meant we had no ability to do true redirects, only `<meta http-equiv="refresh" content="0;URL=http://guides.cocoapods.org">`.
+Previously we had a static site that was held on github pages, this meant we had no ability to do true redirects, only HTMLs property `<meta http-equiv="refresh">`.
 This is a sledgehammer approach to redirects and we wanted to use a smaller tool.

 So I brought out ruby, the language CocoaPods is built in and created a small app using [sinatra](http://sinatrarb.com) that can be used to make a map of URLs to redirect to.
 Luckily there were not that many pages in the docs and we had equivilent pages in the guides.
 This is then turned into a [heroku](https://www.heroku.com) app and made to be the new [docs.cocoapods.org](http://docs.cocoapods.org) silently redirecting people to the new website with the same information they were looking for.